xsunsmile/toystore/README.md

 * Fork the project.
 * Make your feature addition or bug fix in a topic branch.
 * Add tests for it.
 This is important so we don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine, but bump version in a commit by itself so we can ignore when we pull)
+* Commit, do not mess with rakefile, version, or changelog. (if you want to have your own version, that is fine, but bump version in a commit by itself so we can ignore when we pull)
 * Send a pull request.